nhn/gpm.unity/docs/CacheStorage/README.en.md

     * After the set time (in seconds) has elapsed since the last verification, it will be verified again.
     * If you do not set 0 or 0, the time set to SetRequestTime is applied.
     * SetRequestTime defaults to 0.
 If neither is set, re-verify based on the requestType.
-* preLoad
-    * Read pre-stored cache before verifying on the web.
-    * The callback is called again if the content has changed since validation.

 **Example**
 ```cs